welder-oliveira/pskyline/README.md

 names also may be provides as "norm", "expo", "exp" and "chisq".

 ## Example
+Insert your computer path to the pskyline project below.

 source(paste("/home/welder/Documentos/projetos/pskyline", "pSkyline.R", sep = "/"))

 pathSchool = paste(localPskylineFolder, "sampleData_36gynSchools", sep = "/")